-Please make plans to join us for this inspiring day of author and illustrator presentations, Common Core tie-in instructions, book sales, autographing, book raffles, and MORE!
+Please make plans to join us at In Search of Wonder: Common Core and More, an inspiring day of author and illustrator presentations, Common Core tie-in instructions, book sales, autographing, book giveaways, and MORE!

 To register now, click here.